 5. Weight Loss

+If you are concerned about your weight, probiotic weight loss could be the answer you’re looking for.
 Probiotics support weight loss in many different ways.
-Studies have shown that people with a healthy weight have a more diverse gut microbiome than overweight or obese subjects.17,18
+As previously mentioned, an imbalance of gut bacteria can create a bunch of uncomfortable symptoms that play a role in your body weight.
+In fact, studies have shown that people with a healthy body weight have a more diverse gut microbiome than overweight or obese subjects.17,18

 Two specific families of “good” bacteria (probiotics) have been associated with successful weight regulation: bacteroidetes and firmicutes.
 Studies have confirmed that a proper balance of these two microbiota families is needed.19,20